fenixkz/rl_journey/Lesson-3/theory.md

 4. **Risk-Sensitive Behavior**: With access to the full distribution, the agent can make risk-aware decisions.
 It can choose conservative actions when uncertainty is high or aggressive actions when it's confident about high returns.

-### The Empirical Results
+#### The Empirical Results

 The results were striking.
-Categorical DQN didn't just match the performance of traditional DQN—it significantly outperformed it across a wide range of Atari games.
+Categorical DQN didn't just match the performance of traditional DQN - it significantly outperformed it across a wide range of Atari games.
 More importantly, the learned return distributions revealed fascinating insights about the structure of different games.
 In some games, the distributions were narrow and concentrated (low uncertainty), while in others they were broad and multi-modal (high uncertainty).

 This wasn't just a marginal improvement; it was a fundamental shift in how we think about value-based reinforcement learning.
 By embracing the inherent stochasticity of returns rather than averaging it away, distributional RL opened up new possibilities for more nuanced and effective decision-making.

 ### Noisy Nets for Exploration

-Alright, let's talk about exploration—one of the most persistent challenges in reinforcement learning.
+Alright, let's talk about exploration - one of the most persistent challenges in reinforcement learning.
 You remember $\epsilon$-greedy, right?
 Pick a random action with probability $\epsilon$, otherwise pick the best action according to your current estimates.
-It's simple, it works, but let's be honest—it's pretty crude.
+It's simple, it works, but let's be honest - it does not sound smart.

 Think about it: $\epsilon$-greedy treats all actions equally when exploring.
 Whether you're in a state where you've tried all actions a thousand times or in a completely novel state you've never seen before, $\epsilon$-greedy just picks randomly.
 That's like exploring a new city by randomly closing your eyes and walking in arbitrary directions.
 Sometimes it works, but it's hardly optimal!

-### The Deep Problem with $\epsilon$-Greedy in Deep RL
+#### The Deep Problem with $\epsilon$-Greedy in Deep RL

 The problem becomes even more pronounced in deep RL.
 In tabular methods, each state-action pair gets updated independently.
 But with function approximation, updating one state-action pair affects the values of similar states.
 This means that traditional exploration strategies might not be leveraging the representational power of neural networks effectively.

 Moreover, $\epsilon$-greedy exploration is **temporally inconsistent**.
 The agent might take action $a$ in state $s$ at time $t$, then immediately take a different action in the same state at time $t+1$, simply due to the randomness in $\epsilon$-greedy.
 This inconsistency can confuse the learning process and lead to inefficient exploration.

-### Enter Noisy Networks
+#### Enter Noisy Networks

 **Noisy Networks** for exploration, introduced by Fortunato et al. in 2017, provide an elegant solution to these problems.
 Instead of adding noise to the action selection (like $\epsilon$-greedy), noisy networks add noise directly to the neural network parameters.
-The key insight is: **if you add noise to the weights, the entire policy becomes inherently stochastic, but in a structured and consistent way**.
+Like we did in Evolution Strategy example, remember?
+So, the key insight is: **if you add noise to the weights, the entire policy becomes inherently stochastic, but in a structured and consistent way**.

-### How Do Noisy Networks Work?
+#### How Do Noisy Networks Work?

 The basic idea is to replace the linear layers in your network with "noisy linear layers."
 Each noisy layer computes: